 “Finding the right environment that supports your physical and mental health equally is crucial,” says Self.

-And remember, even a lot of traditionally indoor workouts such as strength training can easily be performed outside.
+And remember, even a lot of traditionally indoor workouts like strength training can easily be performed outside.
 All you need is a playground or park bench.

 6. How Do You Feel About Team Sports?

-“Sports and other activities outside of the gym are often forgotten when people consider their exercise options,” says Thompson.
-“With activities such as volleyball, swimming, flag football and other community activities, you can really have some positive benefits to your health.”
+“Sports and other activities outside the gym are often forgotten when people consider their exercise options,” says Thompson.
+“With activities like volleyball, swimming, flag football and other community activities, you can really get some positive benefits to your health.”